 Stable support for the future.

-For the past 60 years, Guide Dogs Victoria has been globally recognised for world-class practice and innovation in the vision sector.
+For more than 60 years, Guide Dogs Victoria has been globally recognised for world-class practice and innovation in the vision sector.
 The ‘Future is in Sight’ project will ensure we continue to deliver on this reputation by supporting the community for many years to come.

 In 1957, we established the first national breeding and training centre for Guide Dogs in Australia.
 We now provide an extensive range of high-quality orientation and mobility services, supporting thousands of people with low vision or blindness, to live fulfilling and independent lives.